 Copyright © Nucleus Medical Media, Inc.

-The exact cause of TMD syndrome is often unclear.
+The exact cause of TMD is often unclear.
 Possible causes include:

 Some medication may be injected into the jaw such as: